Policy and Procedure Name:

 the bill originally denied, which serves as notice to the provider.

-services staff shall activate a claim in the claims management system when:
+claims services staff shall activate a claim in the claims management system

-receives a request from the MCO for claim reactivation for an injured worker
+BWC receives a request from the MCO for claim reactivation for an IW

 with an approved prosthetic for new bolts and screws;